 As Advocacy Coordinator reporting to the Issues Manager, Stina supports the development of key messaging and fact sheets; coordinating training sessions and other workshops, and organizing consumer engagement and outreach activities.
 Tasks include administering the online Beef Advocacy Canada program and further developing it as an advocacy training hub for producers and as an information resource for industry.

 As Programs Manager, Jill works closely with the CCA Executive to identify policy gaps and suggests lobbying as well as communication strategies while delivering project management solutions to members and the committee.
-Jill also represents Canada as staff dedicated to the Young Ranchers file on the Five Nations Beef Alliance, in an effort to improve Free Trade, Environment, Advocacy, Animal Health and Welfare issues worldwide.
+Jill also represents Canada as staff dedicated to the Young Leaders file on the International Beef Alliance, in an effort to improve Free Trade, Environment, Advocacy, Animal Health and Welfare issues worldwide.
 Jill is the liaison with the Canadian Cattle Identification Agency (CCIA) and the Canadian Beef Breeds Council (CBBC), which allows for greater communication between the organizations.
 Jill also manages the popular Cattlemen’s Young Leaders (CYL) Program.
 This role involves program oversight, communications development, funding procurement and event coordination and planning.
 The role also involves strategic management of CYL advocacy efforts and the oversight of the development of the Canadian Beef Ambassadors Program.
 Finally, Jill works closely with CCA staff in acquiring and managing sponsorship for various programs and events.

 As youth leadership coordinator, reporting to the Programs Manager, Emily focuses her time on supporting efforts of the Cattlemen’s Young Leaders and Young Cattlemen’s Council.
 She works to provide opportunity and engagement for young leaders in the beef industry over social media, through presentations and through organization and support for both programs.
 Tasks include acting as staff person for the Young Cattlemen’s Council and supporting Cattlemen’s Young Leaders, past and present with their needs pertaining to the program.